nbontempo/nbontempo.github.io/content/posts/2018/1-dataflow.md

 ## Types of blocks on Dataflow

-The library Dataflow structures it in one concept called Blocks, which are data structures that buffer and process data.
-There are three types of a block on Dataflow: `Source Blocks` source of data and can be read, `Target Blocks` receiver of data and can be written and `Propagator Blocks` that is both source and target.
+The library Dataflow is structured in one concept called Blocks, which are data structures that buffer and process data.
+There are three types of a block on Dataflow:

+1- `Source Blocks` - Block that is the source of data and can be read by others components

+2- `Target Blocks` - Block that is a receiver of data and can be written by other components

+3- `Propagator Blocks` - Block that is both `source` and `target`.

-This blocks can be connected forming one pipeline, which is a form of network, in that way data can be processed through the pipe propagating asynchronously to targets as that data becomes available.
+This blocks can be connected forming one ``pipeline``, which is a form of network, in that way data can be processed through the pipe propagating synchronously or asynchronously to targets as that data becomes available.
 The method `LinkTo` presented on the source blocks and propagator, links the blocks, with this, you can connect to one or more targets, and provide a filter for each link (optional).
-This is useful for example you want just the items who has value to continue on the pipeline.
+This is useful for example when you want just the items who has value to continue on the pipeline.

 These types are divided into three categories: *buffering blocks*, *execution blocks* and *grouping blocks*.